Watchdog says Lebanon probe into port blast flawed

 HRW said the role of foreign investigators was unclear, calling on France and the United States to clarify their mandate and “make public any attempts to obstruct justice.”

-Earlier this month, the judge investigating the explosion received a report from the FBI about the bureau’s own probe, but no details have emerged from it.
+Earlier this month, the judge investigating the explosion received a report from the FBI about the bureau’s own probe, but no details emerged.
 The French and British have yet to present their own findings.

 Majzoub said there was no transparency in sharing evidence or charges, while no senior official was named in the probe.
 Reports showed government officials at the highest level were informed of the dangerous chemicals in the port.

 Families of the dead and survivors of the blast called on the U.N.
-Security Council for an international investigation, but Lebanese officials rejected such calls as a “waste of time.”
+Security Council for an international investigation, but Lebanese officials rejected such calls, some calling them a “waste of time.”

+Even though explosions have marked a grim timeline in Lebanon’s modern history, almost none of the perpetrators were ever arrested or tried for the killing of senior officials, activists and journalists.